Timing of post-landing procedures

 File status

-The TSB will continue to closely monitor runway incursions at Canadian airports, and it will reassess the deficiency on an annual basis or when otherwise warranted.
+The TSB will continue to closely monitor runway incursions at Canadian airports, and it will reassess the risk associated with the safety deficiency on an annual basis or when otherwise warranted.

 This deficiency file is Active.